 My workday is never the same.

-If I have a pattern in testing, it starts with checking chat and emails from my testers.
-Then I look over the pattern to see what the issues are – it could be as simple as I didn’t double space my lines to as complicated as my math doesn’t add up.
-I fix errors and work in suggestions as they come.
+If I have a pattern in testing, it starts with checking chats and emails from my testers.
+Then I look over the pattern to see what the issues are – it could be as simple as I didn’t double-space my lines or as complicated as my math doesn’t add up.
+I fix errors and work on suggestions as they come.

-If I do not have anything being tested, then it starts with my own knitting and looking over my patterns I have worked up at the moment to see if something jumps out at me that needs changing or clarified.
+If I do not have anything being tested, it starts with my own knitting and looking over the patterns I have worked up to see if something jumps out at me that needs changing or clarified.
 Even if I do have my own patterns to work on, I always find time to knit other projects.
 It is nothing for me to have three or four WIPs going at a time.
 Right now, I have a bag, a raglan sweater, a headwrap, and a summer sweater as works in progress.
-These are along with my shawl that I continually work on to perfect the pattern.
+These are, along with my shawl, that I continually work on to perfect the pattern.
 By the end of the day, I have checked my emails, worked in Pages on my Mac, tested my math and grammar, and been in touch with testers or other knitters.

-If I don’t have a test going on, I have checked my patterns on Ravelry and have jotted down any influences or inspirations I have had throughout the day.
+If I don’t have a test going on, I check my patterns on Ravelry and jot down any influences or inspirations I have had throughout the day.

 What advice can you give new knitters/designers?